 A second presentation which also touched the subject of exposure modeling was given by Anja Baumgärtel from BAuA - Unit 4.4 Measurement of Hazardous Substances.
 In her talk she introduced a new measurement strategy which was applied for validation studies of Control Guidance Sheets (CGS) in the framework of control banding.
 Based on the workplace measurement results several products (videos, CGS, good handling description) were created to describe a good working practice for filling of organic solvents into jerrycans, drums and intermediate bulk containers.

 Dermal exposure was in the scope of the third session which was opened by Jan Urbanus from the Exposure & Health Analytical Sciences Shell Health - Risk Science Team at Brussels.
-His presentation on dermal exposure assessments of Petroleum Substances gave on the one hand an overview on the dermal exposure of workers to heavy fuel oil on the other hand dermal exposure of consumers caused by transfer of lubricants and fuel was assessed.
+His presentation on dermal exposure assessments of Petroleum Substances gave, on the one hand, an overview on the dermal exposure of workers to heavy fuel oil.
+On the other hand, dermal exposure of consumers caused by transfer of lubricants and fuel was assessed.
 Kostas Kasiotis from the BPI - Laboratory of Toxicological Control of Pesticides in Athens gave a presentation on first results of BAuA's research project "SysDEA".
-Aim of this project is the generation of scientific knowledge to improve and standardise measurement methods for dermal exposures to chemicals at the workplace.
+The aim of this project is the generation of scientific knowledge to improve and standardise measurement methods for dermal exposures to chemicals at the workplace.